VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

   -apiURL string
      vmbackupmanager address to perform API requests (default "http://127.0.0.1:8300") -backupInterval duration
      Interval between backups.
-If set to 0 interval is set to 1h if hourly backups are enabled and 24h otherwise (default 0) -concurrency int
+If set to 0 interval is set to 1h if hourly backups are enabled and 24h otherwise -concurrency int
      The number of concurrent workers.
 Higher concurrency may reduce backup duration (default 10) -configFilePath string